benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 ## XML validation

-The client SHOULD validate that the config file is valid XML, and if the XML syntax is invalid, the client SHOULD ignore the entire file.
+The client SHOULD validate that the configuration file is valid XML, and if the XML syntax is invalid, the client SHOULD ignore the entire file.
 In contrast, if there are merely unknown elements or attributes, the client MUST NOT ignore the file.